jasujm/bridge/README.md

 where `endpoint` is the control endpoint of the backend.
 Run `bridgegui --help` to see the remaining options.

+Unless the backend was configured to create a game at startup, the first frontend to join needs to create a game using the `--create-game` option.

 #### Frontend display

 The score sheet is displayed on the right.
 More rows are added to the